flectra-hq/documentation-user/content/applications/marketing/sms_marketing/pricing/pricing_and_faq.rst

    :alt: Using Flectra IAP to recharge credits for SMS Marketing in Flectra settings.

 .. tip::
-   If Flectra Online (Saas) is being used, along with the Enterprise version, free trial credits are available to test the feature.
+   If Flectra Online (Saas) is being used, along with the Professional version, free trial credits are available to test the feature.

 More common questions